marcelmiro/SEPR-Assessment-4/index.markdown

 permalink: /
 ---
 # Hello!
-This is our SEPR group, named Null Pointer Studios, GitHub pages.
+This is our SEPR group, named FarmJabStudio, GitHub pages.
 This is where you can find out all about the group, the game we designed and developed, our documentation, and more!

 ### [Assessment 1](https://npstudios.github.io/assessments/#assessment-1)
 > Here you can find all of our documentation for assessment 1 of this module.